US invests in alternative solar tech, more solar for renters

 Cadmium telluride solar can be made quickly and at a low cost, but further research is needed to improve how efficient the material is at converting sunlight to electrons.

 Cadmium is also toxic and people shouldn't be exposed to it.
-Jones-Albertus said that in cadmium telluride solar technology, the compound is encapsulated in glass and additional protective layers.
+Jones-Albertus said that in cadmium telluride solar technology, the compound is stable and encapsulated in glass and additional protective layers.

 The new funds will also help recycle solar panels and reuse rare earth elements and materials.
 “One of the most important ways we can make sure CdTe remains in a safe compound form is ensuring that all solar panels made in the U.S. can be reused or recycled at the end of their life cycle,” Jones-Albertus explained.

-Recycling solar panels also reduces the need for mining, which damages landscapes and uses a lot of energy, in part to operate the heavy machinery.
+Recycling solar panels also reduces the waste from solar and can provide materials for new panels.
 Eight of the projects in Thursday's announcement focus on improving solar panel recycling, for a total of about $10 million.

 Clean energy is a fit for every state in the country, the administration said.
 One solar project in Shungnak, Alaska was able to eliminate the need to keep making electricity by burning diesel fuel, a method sometimes used in remote communities that is not healthy for people and contributes to climate change.